Cast0rM/Cast0rM/README.md

 I was a key contributor to the **"WebKennzahlen" application**, a complex system for the Swiss Federal Office of Transport (Bundesamt für Verkehr).

-My primary stack is **.NET, SQL, and Vue/Quasar**, but I'm a quick learner and have also worked with **Java/Spring Boot, React, and Angular**.
-I'm proficient in the complete DevOps lifecycle, using **Docker, Kubernetes, and Azure**.
+My primary stack is **.NET, SQL, and Vue/Quasar**, but I'm a quick learner with experience across a wide range of technologies, including **Java/Spring Boot, React, Angular,** and native mobile development with **Kotlin**.

+I'm proficient in the DevOps lifecycle, using **Docker, Kubernetes, and Azure**.
 I'm currently seeking a new challenge in a fast-paced, agile environment.

 ---